-No single entity sets policy for each segment.
-The US legal system operates according to the concept of shared sovereignty: governmental power is divided between state institutions and the federal government.
+No single entity sets the policy for each segment.
+The US legal system operates according to the concept of shared sovereignty: government power is divided between state institutions and the federal government.
 Wholesale power markets and interstate transmission systems are generally governed by federal regulation, while retail power markets and distribution systems are generally governed by state regulation.
 The contours of state and federal jurisdiction are increasingly being blurred with the advent of new technologies and policies in the evolving 21st-century power industry.

 State Utility Commissions

 Individual state utility commissions are the collective architects of the US power sector.
 They are each uniquely structured, but generally comprised of between three and seven members, who may be elected or appointed, with authority granted by either the state legislature or state constitution to balance policies and preferences related to reliability, affordability, environmental impacts, consumer protection, utility profitability and security.
 Federal laws and policies governing the power sector are typically implemented by the states and layered with independently generated state laws and policies, all of which are distilled and implemented by state utility commissions.

 There are two broad classes of utilities in the US – private investor-owned utilities (IOUs) and public utilities.
 Within each class are three general types.
 Private IOUs include vertically integrated, restructured and retail.
 Public utilities include municipal, co-operative and miscellaneous.
 Each class and type has a unique historical structure and legal framework.

 Vertically integrated IOUs are for-profit shareholder-owned entities that take on the functions of generating, transmitting and distributing electricity to the customer and operate within a defined service territory as a regulated monopoly.
 In restructured states, the generation function has been opened up to competition.
 Restructured IOUs, therefore, operate primarily as transmission and distribution companies.